-- 1. Through course assignments, develop the ability to identify, assess and discuss work skills both verbally and in writing. - 2.
+- 1. Through course assignments, develop the ability to identify, assess, demonstrate and discuss work skills both verbally and in writing. - 2.
 Develop competencies that are necessary for successful employment through accomplishing new individualized measureable occupational learning objective on-the-job each semester of enrollment. - 3.
 Demonstrate critical thinking in the resolution of problems in the workplace. - 4.
-Complete and submit all Work Experience assignments by established deadlines listed in course syllabus.
+Complete and submit all Work Experience assignments by established deadlines listed in course syllabus. - 5.
+Develop an understanding of how one's current job fits into the context of career development and planning.